 - a.
 Customer-installed underground primary, secondary, and service conduit on the Customer's property for AE facilities and all conduit installed on the line side (ahead) of the AE metering equipment shall be installed with respect to final grade and shall not be installed under or through a building or structure (including, but not limited to, porches, stairways, decks, carports, garages, and storage buildings). - b.
+Minimum 3" Schedule 80 PVC for all services of new construction and/or rebuilds with 320A metering equipment and/or multi-metering configurations. a.
+EXCEPTION: Single meter services of 225A or less may use existing infrastructure, if present (existing 2" stub outs).
+Damaged infrastructure must be brought up to current standards. - b.c.
 All primary, secondary, and service conduit in which AE installs the conductors and all service conduit ahead of the AE meter shall be limited to a maximum of two 90-degree bends, or equivalent, between accessible pulling points (such as transformer, service box, pull-box, or meter socket).
-AE Design shall determine installation requirements of primary and secondary risers and underground conduit.

-- c.
-Service conduit, from the point of service or the last AE facility to the last 90-degree bend ahead of the metering equipment shall be intermediate metal or schedule 80 PVC.
+AE Design shall determine installation requirements of primary and secondary risers and underground conduit. - e.d.
+Service conduit, from the point of service or the last AE facility to the last 90-degree bend ahead of the metering equipment shall be-intermediate metal or schedule 80 PVC.
 The last 90-degree bend with 24-inch minimum bend radius and the service riser shall be rigid metal or schedule 80 PVC where conduit is installed in backfill, and minimum schedule 40 PVC when encased in concrete.
 No heated bends are permitted.
-There shall be no additional bends between the service riser and the AE metering equipment. - d.
-Secondary/service conduit runs of more than 75 feet shall also include an AE approved pull-string.

-CAUTION: The Customer is not allowed under any circumstances to enter any AE equipment, manhole, pull-box, or other such facilities containing AE primary voltage cable.
-(Contact AE Design or AE Spots and Conduit)
+There shall be no additional bends between the service riser and the AE metering equipment. - d.e.
+Secondary/service conduit runs of more than 75 feet shall also include an AE approved pull-string. - CAUTION: The Customer is not allowed under any circumstances to enter any AE equipment, manhole, pull-box, or other such facilities containing AE primary voltage cable.
+(Contact AE Design or AE Spots and Conduit) - e.f.

-e.
 Primary cable conduit must be installed a minimum of 30 inches deep and secondary and service conduit must be installed a minimum of 24 inches deep measured to the top of the conduit with for the current grade and not less than 30 and 24 inches respectively for the final grade